Ethel Sylvia Wilson: Alberta Legislature

 While still a member of Edmonton city council, Wilson ran for a seat in the Alberta Legislature in the 1959 general election.
 She ran as a Social Credit candidate in the new electoral district of Edmonton North, which she won over three other candidates.

 She continued to hold her seat on Edmonton council while she served as an MLA.
 She would represent Edmonton-North in the Legislature until 1971.

 On November 30, 1962, Wilson was appointed to the cabinet as a Minister without portfolio by Premier Ernest Manning.
 The appointment made her the second woman in the history of Alberta to be appointed to cabinet (following UFA's Irene Parlby).

 She was also the first trade unionist since Alex Ross (1917-1926) to sit in a provincial cabinet.

 In the 1963 general election she was re-elected with some reduction in popular support.

 Shortly after the 1963 election, Wilson pushed for movement on the Daylight Saving Time front.
-Alberta's urban municipalities were in favour of daylight savings time and pressured the provincial government to either hold a plebiscite on the question or allow municipalities to locally observe daylight savings time.
+Alberta's urban municipalities were in favour of daylight saving time and pressured the provincial government to either hold a plebiscite on the question or allow municipalities to locally observe daylight saving time.
 A joint motion of Calgary City Council and Edmonton City Council for a plebiscite was put to the Legislature in July 1963, with the support of Wilson, who was both a Social Credit cabinet minister and an Edmonton alderman, but without success.

 In the 1967 Alberta general election, Wilson defeated three candidates, including future NDP MLA Gordon Wright, She received 38 percent of the votes cast in Edmonton-North.

 In 1971 Wilson's constituency of Edmonton North was abolished during redistribution, and she ran for re-election that year in the new electoral district of Edmonton-Kingsway.
 She was defeated by Progressive Conservative candidate Kenneth Paproski who was part of the P-C wave that took power that year.